ZonePlant

-Will fig thrive in zone 9a?
+Growing fig in zone 9a

 Fig is essentially a perfect match for zone 9a.
 Mild winters keep the wood alive year-round, so trees produce both breba (early summer) and main (late summer/fall) crops every year.
 Chill hours are plentiful for fig's modest requirements (100 to 300 hours).
 Trees grow rapidly, often putting on 4 to 6 feet of growth per year.